ADHD Guide

 How often should ADHD couples review their budget?

 Weekly, but keep it to 10 minutes max.
-Use a visual dashboard instead of spreadsheet rows.
+Use a printed one-page view instead of a wall of spreadsheet rows.
 The ADHD partner will disengage from long financial reviews, so brevity is essential.

 Not ready to buy?